Kunlong1994/lab3/Editing-Your-Code-with-Atom.md

 To edit the code on your Raspberry Pi from your laptop you will need to install Atom on your laptop.
 Get the version that is right for your Operating System (Mac, Windows, Linux).

-We will then install a package called `ftp-remote-edit`.
+Once downloaded and installed we will then install/add the package called `ftp-remote-edit`.
 To install this, go to `Preferences`.
-The in the left pane, click `Install`.
+Then in the left pane, click `Install`.

 Search for `ftp-remote-edit` and choose `install`